Davraph/Password-Generator/README.md

 # Password-Generator
- Generating Passwords while setting the type of characters and length
+ Generating Passwords while setting the type and how many  characters and length user wants